 Elke LindnerGuide & Expedition Leader

 Always fascinated by cold and snow, Elke soon discovered the Polar Regions.
-This German scientist has spent extended periods of time in Svalbard and shorter periods of time in Greenland and in Antarctica as a student, field biologist and naturalist, working on various expedition-cruise vessels.
+This German scientist has spent extended periods of time in Svalbard and shorter periods of time in Greenland and in Antarctica as a student, field biologist and naturalist, working on various expedition-cruise ships.
 Her main field of interest comprises polar ecology.
 Elke finds it very interesting and inspiring to meet people with a common interest in nature, history and culture.

 Hannah studied Zoology at the University of Liverpool and gained a Masters in Natural History Illustration from the Royal College of Art, London.
 After spending a year studying the parasites of mountain gorillas, she changed direction and worked as an artist and mural painter for several years at Chester Zoo and in East Africa.
 She now divides her time between doing artwork and working as a wildlife guide, Zodiac driver and expedition leader on various expedition cruise ships.
 Her love of marine mammals and bird life has taken her around the globe since 2000.